dnlsy/termProj_mission01/README.md

-1. *CoLab_termProj_provided.ipynb*
+1. *CoLab_termProj_provided.ipynb* (provided previously)

-   Data generation to investigate the correlation between CLIP enrichment and RPF density change in LIN28A-knockdown cells.
+   * Data generation to investigate the correlation between CLIP enrichment and RPF density change in LIN28A-knockdown cells.

-   Acquired the transcript count table from from provided data.
+   * Acquired the transcript count table from from provided data.

+   Run cells as presented on the jupyter notebook.

 2. *mission01.Rmd* and *mission01.html*

-   Imported data: the transcript count table and protein localization information for genes
+   * Imported data: the transcript count table and protein localization information for genes

-   Removed extremes and adjusted the cut-off for a better visualization
+   * Removed extremes and adjusted the cut-off for a better visualization

-   Merged subcellular location information to the transcript count table
+   * Merged subcellular location information to the transcript count table

-   Optimized the graph
+   * Optimized the graph

+   Worked in Rmarkdown `.Rmd` and saved the output in html  `.html`